The Best Way to Ship Plants Safely

 When it is few days before the move, ensure that the plants are properly watered so that on your moving day, the soil can be moist and not soaked with water.
 Stake tall or leggy plants to add support, and pack sphagnum moss around the plants to keep the soil contained.
 In case the plant is oversized, you might need to put plastic over the top portion of the pot and secure it with string.
 This plastic will allow you to lay the pot on its side without the soil spilling out.
 Proper packing of your plants can go a long way in ensuring that your plants survive the stress and trauma they will go through during the process of relocation.

 Wrap all plants in cones made from butcher paper to protect the plants from the intense cold, heat, and sunlight that can affect them while in transit.
-Put the plants in boxes, keep the lids on and crumple up paper and stuff around the pots to keep the plants from sliding.
+Put the plants in boxes, keep the lids on and crumple up the paper, and stuff around the pots to keep the plants from sliding.
 Carefully set the boxes on the seats where it can get air and sunlight.
 Do not allow your house plants to get too cold or too cold and do not put them in the trunk of your car even if there is space.

 When you get to your new home, carefully unwrap the plants and water them right away.
 Make sure one of the things you give top priority as you get to your destination is your plant so that you can help them recover easily from the stress they went through in transit.
 Water them to keep them fresh, this will keep them wet and not starved of water.